 We carry out internal audits periodically as well as evaluate and review the management framework for bribery prevention in order to maintain a continuous and effective framework for bribery prevention.

-We have put into place a framework by which employees can consult with a legal department in Japan or at overseas offices or with an outside law office in case uncertainties or doubts arise regarding bribery during the course of their daily work.
+We have put into place a framework by which employees can consult with a legal department in Japan or at overseas offices in case uncertainties or doubts arise regarding bribery during the course of their daily work.

 In case an employee discovers a violation of or act that could violate bribery laws, they are required to report the matter immediately to the prescribed person in charge.

 Our whistleblowing system also enables suppliers and their employees to report or consult regarding bribery and other aspects of corruption.

 - 5. Legal violations related to corruption

 In fiscal 2020, there were no cases where an employee was dismissed or subjected to legal proceedings due to corruption.